CollinHeist/TitleCardMaker/docs/getting_started/first_sync/sonarr.md

 4. Repeat Steps 2-3 for _Breaking Bad_.

-5. Back within TitleCardMaker, navigate to the Sync page by clicking `Sync` from the side navigation bar.
+5. Back within TitleCardMaker, navigate to the Sync page by clicking
+:fontawesome-solid-arrows-rotate: `Sync` from the side navigation bar.

 6. Under the Sonarr section of the page, click the `+ Add Sync` button.